Error Bounds for FDD Massive MIMO Channel Covariance Conversion with Set-Theoretic Methods: Example: Uniform linear arrays

 \section{Example: Uniform linear arrays}

 We now further specialize the results in the previous section to uniform linear arrays.
-This particular choice enables us to relate the analysis in the previous sections to existing results in the literature that, unlike our approaches, do not seem easy to extend to schemes exploiting information about the structure of the angular power spectrum or to systems where the functions $(g_{\ul,k})_{k\in\mathcal{I}}$ and $(g_{\dl,k})_{k\in\mathcal{I}}$ are determined by measurements instead of models.
+This particular choice enables us to relate the analysis in the previous sections to existing results in the literature that, unlike our approaches, do not seem easy to extend to schemes exploiting information about the structure of the angular power spectrum or to systems where the functions $(g_{\ul,k})_{k\in\mathcal{I}}$ and $(g_{\dl,k})_{k\in\mathcal{I}}$ are determined by measurements instead of models.\footnote{If we normalize the angular power spectrum to satisfy $\|\rho\|=1$, we can simply set the constant $B$ in Corollary~\ref{cor.general_bound} to $B=1$.
+In contrast, in addition to a similar normalization, the bound in \cite[Theorem~1]{hag2018multi} requires knowledge of a constant that does not seem easy to determine.
+Without this constant, comparing directly the proposed bounds with the bound in \cite[Theorem~1]{hag2018multi} seems difficult.}

-\subsection{System Model and bounds without support information}
+\subsection{System model and bounds without support information}

 In a uniform linear array with $N$ antennas, under very mild assumptions \cite{haghighatshoar2017massive,xie2016overview}, the uplink and downlink channel covariance matrices for typical frequency gaps are given by $\signal{R}_\ul:=\signal{R}(f_\ul)\in\mathbb{C}^{N\times N}$ and $\signal{R}_\dl:=\signal{R}(f_\dl)\in\mathbb{C}^{N\times N}$, where $f_\ul\in\real_+$ and $f_\dl\in\real_+$ are, respectively, the uplink and downlink frequencies;